 When my deformity was at the worst phase at age 16, I lacked energy and had trouble socializing with other people.

 The mental and physical pain motivated me to look for a non-surgical pectus excavatum solution.

 I was introduced to Elliott Hulse, who changed my life for the better.

 The breathing and stretching exercises helped me to correct the deformity and increase my lung capacity.

 In this article, I shared his breathing exercises that I found most beneficial for my deformity.

-I highly recommend you try all of the exercises.
+I highly recommend you try all of the exercises I talked about.

-Pay special attention to those that make you feel most uncomfortable.
+Pay special attention to those that make you feel very uncomfortable.